What Is The 80/20 Principle?

 Over the past few years, MarshBerry has focused on helping firms align technology critical to their organic growth and financial performance.
 Business Intelligence, Resource Optimization and Brand Differentiation are critical components to create value for stakeholders.
 Regardless of account size, these factors ultimately dictate where, how, when and with whom you work with.
 And, the better this process is designed and refined, the better your ultimate performance.

-Take a good look at your firms existing book of business.
-Pareto is there waiting for you to use technology to make the bottom 20% of your business more profitable and to more effectively streamline operating efficiencies.
+Take a good look at your firm’s existing book of business.
+The Pareto Principle is there waiting for you to use technology to make the bottom 20% of your business more profitable and to more effectively streamline operating efficiencies.

-If you have questions about Today’s ViewPoint or would like to learn more about using technology to drive efficiencies in your business, please email or call David Soforenko, Executive Vice President, at 440.220.4101.
+If you have questions about Today’s ViewPoint or would like to learn more about using technology to drive efficiencies in your business with insurance consulting services, please email or call David Soforenko, Executive Vice President, at 440.220.4101.

-MarshBerry’s Connect Platform team is hosting a webinar highlighting how technology and carriers are “Connecting the Dots” to help insurance agents and brokers better manage (and grow) their SBU.
+MarshBerry’s Connect Platform financial advisory consulting team is hosting a webinar highlighting how technology and carriers are “Connecting the Dots” to help insurance agents and brokers better manage (and grow) their SBU.
 Join the panel discussion with representatives from Grange, Hanover, Tarmika and ITC.

 “Connecting the Dots: How Carriers & Technology Partners Can Help Accelerate Your Firm’s Growth”